-Graduation Package-This package is for parents who have high students who want to participate in the graduation ceremony.
-Parents choosing this package for a graduating senior will receive a group cap-and-gown graduation ceremony and a diploma.
+Graduation Package- This package is for families who have a graduating senior.
+It includes the final transcript and diploma.
+It also includes transcripts for all high school students in the family.
 The Graduation Package costs \$75.00 per family from May through August.
 Families registering from September 1st through April pay \$100.

-Graduation Plus Package-This package is for families who have a graduating senior choosing to attend our ceremony and also have younger children.
+Graduation Plus Package-This package is for families who have a graduating senior and younger children.
 At the end of each school year, parents provide AAA with the grades and attendance records for each child.
 We take that information and place it onto our association letterhead to create an official report card for parents to keep.
 (A copy of the form is found in the Documents section of this handbook.)
 Parents are responsible to provide report-ready information.
 This package is \$90.00 during the summer (May through August) and \$115.00 during the school year (September through April).